Where to get Public Access to the Internet in Davis and Woodland California, and Free Wireless Hot Spots in Davis by Davis Wiki

 The geocities version was indexed by Yahoo!

 This web page is written by Richard Bruce.
-You can put a message in my guest book.

 I have already published two paid articles and another two unpaid article in the Enterprise on public access to the net in Davis, but things change so I try to keep this page up to date.